 ‘Finding Michael’ is a Disney+ documentary about a brother’s love and determination.
 The movie focuses mainly on Spencer Matthews and his quest to bring back his brother Michael Matthews from Mount Everest.
 However, it soon takes a turn that many could not help but feel emotional about.
 Though the British celebrity may not have fulfilled his own mission, he did help another man come back to his family.
 We are, of course, talking about Wong Dorchi Sherpa and how his journey serves as a parallel to that of Michael Matthews.
-If you are among the many eager people to know more about the mountaineer, worry not because we have your back!

 Who Was Wong Dorchi Sherpa?